 Classification: nomadic people of the sky.
 Location: primarily Noctis' floating islands.

-In Noctis, there is a group of humans known for their adaptation to an environment that they are almost painfully unequipped for.
-These smaller, dark-skinned peoples are a close-knit tribal folk who have trained their surrounding fauna and learned to use some of the flora available to them to live in the sky with relative ease.
+Noctisian humans are a close-knit tribal folk who have learned to train their local fauna and discovered how to use some of the flora available to enable them to live in the sky with relative ease.
 They are agile and clever, with a keen sense of balance and a strong affinity for sensing everything around them.
 Many become dragonriders, gryphonriders, and rocriders; any that bond with a sapient species are seen as leaders and those blessed by the gods, fitted with some divine purpose.
 However, the use of non-sapient animals - such as Xaeri-imported flying fauxians, or the native gigantic Noctisian eagles - to travel between sky-islands is common.

 Classification: religious, ritualistic jungle people.
 Location: primarily Noktureesah.